 Symptoms of Crane Fly Damage

-Results of a Crane Fly Infestation
+Results of a Crane Fly/Leatherjacket Infestation

 Large sections of "bald" lawns may result from the feeding by the leatherjackets, or crane fly larvae.
 Grass may turn yellow or become thinned.
 Young grass is particularly vulnerable to these insect pests.
-Sometimes lawns and golf greens may need to be repaired or restored or replaced entirely as a result of crane fly damage.
+Sometimes lawns and golf greens may need to be repaired, restored or replaced entirely as a result of crane fly damage.

 - Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the gardener’s equivalent of a one-two knockdown punch.
 The soap will penetrate the adult insect's shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb into the insect to do its job.
-Pyrethrin is a powerful nerve agent and will paralyze and kill the insect on contact.
-Keep in mind, this soap is not like dish detergent; it's a base from a blend of natural plant sources and pyrethrin oils and comes from the chrysanthemum flower.
-This product is an effective and organic combination that is sure to be the perfect crane fly control that is compliant for use in organic gardening and lawns.
+Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.
+Keep in mind, this soap is not the soap used in dish detergent; it is a blend of plant sources and pyrethrin oils from the chrysanthemum flower.
+This product is a combination that is sure to be the perfect crane fly control that is compliant for use in organic gardening and lawns.

-If you are concerned about a plant or unsure of how it will react to these organic insecticide solutions, test an inconspicuous area of the plant and wait 24 hours before applying full coverage.
+If you are concerned about a plant or unsure of how it will react to these OMRI Listed® insecticide solutions, test an inconspicuous area of the plant and wait 24 hours before applying full coverage.
 As a general rule, much like watering, do not use any liquid insecticides in the peak of the day or when temperatures exceed 90°F.

-Why Choose a Natural Solution?
+Why Choose a Safer® Brand Solution?

 Do not water between the time the eggs are laid and the time in which the first crane fly larva develops.
 Repair areas that have poor drainage around your yard and home.